bozhidarzlatev/near-messaging/README.md

 Stack:
 - express.js for backend
-- sevalla for code deployment
+- sevalla for code deployment - // TODO:
 - MongoDB for data storage
 - Cloudinary to stora files
 - Arcjet for rate limiting